michaeltelford/go_reference_project/README.md

 ### Project Workspace/Layout

-Every Go project should have a basic directory and file structure in place, a common workspace, an example might be:
+Every Go project should have a basic directory and file structure in place, a common workspace, an example one might look like:

 - `project_dir` (run `git init` here)
 - - `main.go` (Start of execution, can be called anything but must have `func main()` defined; an example main file can be seen below)
-  - `src` (optional dir can be called anything but src makes sense)
+  - `src` (optional dir can be called anything but 'src' makes sense)
     - `lib_dir` (this is the name of your lib)
-      - `lib_file` (can be called anything but `package` must be `lib_dir` - the containing directory name - doesn't work without this!)
+      - `lib_file` (file can be called anything but `package` within must be `lib_dir` - the containing directory name - doesn't work without this!)
       - `another_lib_file` (again `package` must be `lib_dir` to be part of the same lib)
       - ...